27Paola/My-Portfolio/README.md

 - [React] - Used for the development of the web page
 - [JavaScript] - used for the operation of the page.
 - [Node.js] - Execution environment for JavaScript and package manager.
+-[Tailwind CSS]-This helps us to give more style and more functions to the page

 ## Extra tools🔧